 In this Digital Age, there are many ways to make the claims process less painful in your employee's time of need.
 Gone are the days where employees would need to make a copy of their claims receipts and wait for weeks to find out if their claims have been approved.

-Singlife, for example, launched an app called the Singlife ClaimConnect which lets you submit your employee insurance claims, scan/attach receipts and monitor every step of the claims process on-the-go.
+For example, Singlife launched an app called Singlife ClaimConnect which lets you submit your employee insurance claims, scan or attach receipts, and monitor every step of the claims process on-the-go.

 A business is only as good as its employees so it's wise to consider protecting your strongest assets by investing in group insurance.

 Like most people, your employees worry about their future, including what would happen in the event of death, illness or disability, and whether their future income and well-being are protected.